 Your career as a medical biller or coder doesn't have to be done from the doctor's office.
-The information can be made available to you at home, and you can get all of the necessary forms and information squared away right from there.
+In fact, there are many medical billing and coding positions that are remote.
 Technology lets you stay involved with urgent cases or last-minute changes and requests, and you have the added benefit of having more flexibility than you would at a traditional 9 to 5 job.

 Finding A Legitimate Position: It Takes Work

 If you already have your degree, you'll really need to make the effort if this is truly what you want.
 The good thing is, your choices are essentially limitless.
-You can work for any location in the country remotely.
-The bad news is, your choices are limitless.
-You probably don’t have the time, resources, or frankly, the desire to call every single place.
+You can work from any location in the country remotely.

 The Benefits Of Starting This Career